Skip to main content

 In the edit pane, click the switch control for the repository you want to give access.
 This automatically assigns the same role as set for the parent hub.
 If the member doesn't already have an assigned role for the parent hub, the hub Member role is automatically assigned.

-Use the V (to the left of a hub name) to navigate directly to repositories even if the member or team doesn't yet have access to the parent hub.
+You can use the down arrow (V) to the left of a hub name to expand its list of repositories, even if the member or team doesn't yet have access to the parent hub.

-Use "Enable all", to assign the role for all repositories in a hub.
+Use "Enable all", to assign a hub's role to all of its repositories.
 If different roles are already set on some repositories, they will remain the same.
 Using "Disable all", disables all roles set for the hub.

 If you are using individual and team roles at the same time, roles may be inherited from a team.
 Where this is the case, a "Team" icon indicates the role is inherited.
 See Role priority.

 When you've assigned the required roles and saved your changes, a notification confirms the saved changes.
-Looking in Dynamic Content, you can see that the user now has access to the repositories for which you assigned roles.
+Dynamic Content users have the repositories to which they have access, listed in the navigation panel.
+See Dynamic Content - Quick tour.

 Use the view pane for a clear view of assigned roles.
 Unlike the edit pane, which lists all hubs and repositories in an organization, the view pane lists only the hubs and repositories to which access is given.